10 Tips For Aspiring Sociology Majors And Minors

 One of the main ways many of us are taught to study is through memorization.
 We are taught to memorize this list of things and regurgitate them on a test or piece of homework.
 That won't work well in sociology.

-Yes, you need to be able to memorize certain things to a point like some key figures in sociology, sociological concepts, sociological theories, etc. but more importantly you need to learn how to apply them.
+Yes, you need to be able to memorize certain things to a point like some critical figures in sociology, sociological concepts, sociological theories, etc. but more importantly you need to learn how to apply them.

-10. Join Academic organizations If You Can
+10. Join Academic Organizations If You Can

 Sociology is all about studying people in groups so it's not surprising that there are a TON of groups that you can join as a sociology student and professional.
 These academic organizations are extremely valuable in my opinion, and you should try to join at least two if you can.
 Joining these organizations will help you connect, network, and be a part of the larger picture of sociology.
-Don't get so stuck in your own head that you forget to make those connections because those connections are important in sociology (just like any other major!)
+Don't get so stuck in your head that you forget to make those connections because those connections are essential in sociology (just like any other major!)

 - University Sociology Clubs: At the most basic level, your school probably has a sociology club that you can join to meet more people in your major.
-I loved being involved in the Sociology club at my school, and I know you will love joining yours too!
+I loved being involved in the Sociology club at my school, and I know you will enjoy joining yours too!

 - State Wide Sociological Societies: Your state probably has a sociological society as well that you can be a member of, though it might be a bit harder to find.
 You can probably ask your professors though as they may be able to help you locate a statewide membership.